DeclanChidlow/vale.rocks/src/posts/strongly-worded-emails.md

 It is prepared with the greatest of care and deliberation.
 Umming and ahhing about the perfect combination of diction.
 Words are deleted at the same rate they're typed.
 'I'm furious' is a wet, sputtering match that doesn't cut it.
 'I am writing to express my profound dissatisfaction' is far better, colder, and more clinical.

 Studied analysis for logical fallacies or inclusion of potential ammunition for the receiving party.
 You cannot admit fault -- you must be the innocent victim of their incompetence.
-Each typo is neutered, for it could serve as munition for return fire.
+Each typo is eradicated, for it could serve as munition for return fire.
 A thesaurus is consulted for a word packing an extra morsel of scathing impact while not venturing into outright assault.

 You walk a precarious line.
 You know as well as any that being too polite will result in your words being ignored, and being too aggressive will have you branded 'do not interact'.
 You toe the line and with great difficulty settle on a removed icy tone of menace.
 You share it around with those whose support you've garnered, with each offering their own striking tweaks.